Ixora plants have been used in the landscape and ornamental plant of South and Central Florida for decades.

 The white-flowered sorts are often fragrant.
 The blossoms are extremely showy, having long, slender-tubed corollas with four (sometimes five) wide-spread lobes, and borne in dense corymbs or heads.

 At this point, you are wondering what problems there are since no plant is perfect.
-Aphids will attack ixoras and are responsible for a covering leaves with sooty mold.
-Fortunately,
+Sooty mold is one problem I remember as a kid.
+Aphids will attack ixoras and are responsible for covering leaves with sooty mold.

 Edges of its foliage turn brown when exposed to direct sunlight.
 Protect the plant by moving to a shadier spot especially from mid-day full sun.

 Leaves will often turn yellow and drop off when the plant is being over-watered.
-Allow the soil to dry out and adjust watering.
+Allow the soil to dry out and adjust watering to keep soil moist but not wet.

 If the plant is not growing check closely for spider mites on the underside of leaves.